-The diamond industry is highly lucrative.
-Therefore, its sanctity and integrity must be safeguarded at all costs.
-One common challenge this industry often faces is the infiltration of blood diamonds.
-Blood diamonds - also referred to as unethically-sourced diamonds - are those diamonds that are obtained from war-ravaged countries.
-Such diamonds are sold primarily to finance insurgencies.
+The diamond industry is highly lucrative; one reason why its sanctity and integrity must be safeguarded at all costs.
+A common challenge that this industry often faces is the infiltration of blood diamonds.
+Blood diamonds—also referred to as unethically-sourced diamonds—are those that are obtained from war-ravaged countries and are sold primarily to finance insurgencies.
 Another common challenge the diamond industry faces is inconsistencies in grading reports.

-As a trader, you deserve protection from investing diamonds with questionable integrity.
-It’s against that backdrop that the Gemological Institute of America was established.
+A trader deserves protection from investing diamonds with questionable integrity, against which backdrop the Gemological Institute of America was established.
 The GIA is an organization that researches, identifies and grades diamonds.
-Besides, it provides a wealth of resourceful information for would-be diamond traders.
-Most of this info is available on the company’s website.
+Besides, it provides a wealth of resourceful information for would-be diamond traders, most of which is available on the company’s website.

 History of the GIA

-The Gemological Institute of America was established in 1931.
-That was almost ten years after Robert M. Shipley first conceived the idea.
+The Gemological Institute of America was established in 1931, almost ten years after Robert M. Shipley first conceived the idea.
 In the early 1920s, Shipley was one of the most successful jewelers in the US.
 However, he was concerned about the unfortunate state of the industry.
-At the time, there were no professional bodies to set and regulate industry standards.
-Therefore, unethical business practices were rampant.
+At the time, there were no professional bodies to set and regulate industry standards, which is why unethical business practices were rampant.

 Shipley resolved to bring about the much-required sanity into the industry.
-He flew to Europe, where he took up a gemological correspondence course in Great Britain National Association of Goldsmiths.
-He then traveled back to Los Angeles and on 16 September 1930, started a preliminary training program in gemology.
+He flew to Europe where he took up a gemological correspondence course in the Great Britain National Association of Goldsmiths.
+He then traveled back to Los Angeles and started a preliminary training program in gemology on 16 September 1930.
 The primary mission of this program was to train and certify jewelers.

-Shipley reckoned that by so doing, that would help weed out dishonest merchants.
-All certified jewelers maintained close ties.
-Eventually, they came together and formed a national jewelers’ guild.
-The guild sought to offer professional jewelry services to diamond buyers.
-Instead of the traditional sales-based approach, merchants would now focus on providing invaluable information to their buyers.
-For the first time, the term “certified gemologists” was born.
-Diamond buyers were also keen on trading with duly-certified jewelers.
-And that’s how GIA was established.
+Shipley reckoned that by doing so, dishonest merchants would be done away with.
+All certified jewelers maintained close ties, assembling and forming a national jewelers’ guild that sought to offer professional jewelry services to diamond buyers.
+Instead of the traditional sales-based approach, merchants began focusing on providing invaluable information to their buyers.
+The term “certified gemologists” was also born on account of this newly developed conduct.
+Diamond buyers were keen on trading with duly certified jewelers, and this is how the GIA was established.

-GIA’s main objective is to set and maintain the standards used in the evaluation of gemstone quality.
-The association aims to protect both diamond buyers and sellers from illegal business practices.
-GIA is presently headquartered in Carlsbad, California.
-However, it boasts 11 campuses and 4 research centers; all spread across 13 countries.
-Besides, GIA has up to 9 laboratories dedicated to diamond testing and grading.
+The GIA’s main objective is to set and maintain the standards used in the evaluation of gemstone quality.
+Presently headquartered in Carlsbad, California, the association aims to protect both diamond buyers and sellers from illegal business practices.
+It boasts 11 campuses and 4 research centers; all spread across 13 countries.
+Besides, the GIA has up to 9 laboratories dedicated to diamond testing and grading.

 Significant Milestones in the History of GIA

-1937 – The company patents the first gemological microscope.
-It’s a historic milestone that allows gemologists to examine their gems now more closely.
+1937 – The company patents the first gemological microscope; a historic milestone that allows gemologists to examine their gems more closely.

-1953 – GIA coins the Four Cs.
-To date, the Four Cs is a globally-recognized formula used to determine the quality of diamonds.
+1953 – The GIA coins the Four Cs that continues to remain a globally-recognized formula used to determine the quality of diamonds.

-1955 – The company issues the first grading reports.
-The report also receives worldwide recognition immediately.
+1955 – The company issues the first grading reports that subsequently received worldwide recognition.

-1956 – GIA devises an ingenious way of detecting diamonds that are irradiated for color enhancement.
+1956 – The association devises an ingenious way of detecting such diamonds as are irradiated for color enhancement.

-1960 – The company publishes the first diamond dictionary.
-That’s another significant milestone for aspiring gemologists.
+1960 – The company publishes the first diamond dictionary; another significant milestone for aspiring gemologists.

 1987 - The Liddicoat Gemological Library & Information Center becomes the first library to amass the highest number of books on gemology.

-1991 – In line with GIA’s social corporate responsibility, the company hosts its first Career Fair.
+1991 – In line with the GIA’s social corporate responsibility, the company hosts its first Career Fair.

-2005 – GIA comes up with a method for grading the round brilliant diamond cuts, using the D-to-Z color range.
+2005 – The GIA comes up with a method for grading the round brilliant diamond cuts using the D-to-Z color range.

-2007 – The organization introduces the Synthetic Diamond Grading Report.
-It’s now quite easy to establish the quality of lab-grown diamonds.
+2007 – The organization introduces the Synthetic Diamond Grading Report, making it easy to establish the quality of lab-grown diamonds.

-2014 – GIA comes up with Diamond Check technology.
-Through this technology, traders can distinguish between natural and synthetic diamonds.
+2014 – It comes up with Diamond Check technology through which traders can distinguish between natural and synthetic diamonds.

 How GIA Diamond Grading Works?

-As we’ve already mentioned, GIA primarily conducts research on diamonds and the area of gemology at large.
-The company focuses most of its studies on diamond identification.
-GIA strives to help traders around the world to distinguish between real and synthetic diamonds.
-Especially when such a distinction is impossible to make with the untrained eye.
+As mentioned already, the GIA primarily conducts research on diamonds and the area of gemology at large.
+The lion’s share of the studies is focused on diamond identification and strives to help traders around the world distinguish between real and synthetic diamonds, especially when such a distinction is impossible to make with the untrained eye.

-The company also advances research on the various other aspects of diamonds.
-After giving us the Four Cs, GIA didn’t stop there.
-It continues to investigate other elements of diamonds, like fluorescence, all in a bid to establish the right methodologies for determining diamond quality.
-Besides spearheading research on diamonds, GIA also researches on rubies and sapphires.
-You can click here to learn more about the company’s ongoing research projects.
+The GIA also advances research on the various other aspects of diamonds, and after introducing the concept of the Four Cs, it did not stop there.
+It continued to investigate other elements of diamonds, such as fluorescence, all in a bid to establish the right methodologies for determining diamond quality.
+Besides spearheading research on diamonds, the GIA also researches on rubies and sapphires.
+Click here to learn more about the company’s ongoing research projects.

-In addition to research, GIA also offers holistic education programs.
-The company has 12 campuses around the world.
-However, GIA offers most of its courses online, via an interactive eLearning model.
-That makes the online programs nearly as practical as the on-campus ones.
+In addition to research, the GIA also offers holistic education programs.
+The company has 12 campuses around the world, though most courses are offered online via an interactive eLearning model that renders the online programs nearly as practical as the on-campus ones.
 The GIA campus-based programs are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-On the other hand, the online programs are accredited by the Accrediting Commission of the Distance Education and Training Council (DETC).
+Moreover, the online programs are accredited by the Accrediting Commission of the Distance Education and Training Council (DETC).

-One notable course the company offers is the Graduate Gemologist diploma.
-Some of the skills you’ll learn under this program include; jewelry design, casting, mold making, wax carving, and CAD/CAM.
 The program covers the full spectrum of how diamond processing works, from exploitation at the mines to production at the factories.
-You’ll also learn about the various aspects of diamonds and how those aspects influence the quality of the stone.
-Plus, there are units on how to use gemological equipment safely and effectively.
+The various aspects of diamonds and how those aspects influence the latter’s quality are also covered therein.
+Also, there are units on how to use gemological equipment safely and effectively.

 - Jewelry Merchant,